Cultural & Historic Interests

 A Short promotion video

 Kirarium Sado is a facility dedicated to guiding visitors through the history of the Sado Gold and Silver Mine.
-It houses an exhibition room and a Tourist Information Desk (Rental bikes are available here.)
-The exhibition room features four projection theaters showcasing informative videos (with English subtitles), along with panels detailing the almost 400-year long history and development of the mining activities.
-Allow 30 to 40 minutes for your visit.
-It is strongly recommended to stop by here before visiting the actual mine tunnels.
+It houses an exhibition room and a tourist information desk.
+(Rental bikes are available here.)
+The exhibition room features four projection theaters showcasing informative videos (with English subtitles), highlighting the early stages of alluvial gold mining and the later development of mining techniques.
+Panels detail the almost 400-year-long history and progression of mining activities.

 Sado Bugyosho, a rebuilt Sado's Magistate office